Newlands Supported Accommodation

 About the project

-The average stay is 6-9 months.
+The average stay is around 1-2 years (depending on young person's progress and availability of move-on accommodation).
 During this time our team works intensively with young people so they develop the knowledge and skills to move on into independence.

 Every young person living at Newlands receives a tailor-made package of support comprising of :